-I have a private therapy practice in Santa Barbara, California where I provide individual and family therapy.
+I have a private therapy practice in Santa Barbara, California and an online practice in Colorado.
+I provide high-performance coaching, health behavior modification, and individual and family therapy.
 I also offer supervision and training to professionals.
-I work with a number of concerns including:

 I am interested in helping clients flourish—to live with vitality, physical health, meaning and connection.
 I believe that optimal wellness involves being able to respond to life challenges with kindness, acceptance and a growth mindset.
 I draw from principles of Contextual Psychology, Positive Psychology, Neuroscience, and Health Psychology to encourage psychological flexibility.
 As such, I help clients maximize mental health by cultivating

 Part of evidence-based therapy is monitoring progress through assessments.
 I use initial assessment and ongoing monitoring to ensure that the therapy is progressing in the direction of your goals.
-Initial assessment includes a battery of validated questionnaires that measure distress and wellness.
+If appropriate, initial assessment may include a battery of validated questionnaires that measure distress and wellness.
 We will use these assessments to create a tailored treatment plan.
 You will complete assessments throughout therapy to track your progress toward goals.

 Evidence based approaches

 The primary evidence-based approach I use is a type of cognitive behavioral therapy (CBT) called Acceptance and Commitment Therapy (ACT).
 The goal of ACT is become more psychologically flexible: to move in the direction of your values even when faced with painful feelings and difficult situations.
 Foundational to ACT is clarifying what would give your life meaning.
 We will explore your values-the parts of yourself you want to bring alive in the world and how to get moving in a direction that matters.
 ACT also teaches skills to increase your ability contact with the present moment, accept difficult thoughts and sensations, and get unstuck from unhelpful thinking patterns.